 Note: This is an on-campus class.
-Class attendance is mandatory and will be recorded.
-Unexcused absences could result in lower grades.
+Class attendance is mandatory.
+Unexcused absences would result in lower grades.

 Academic Conduct Code - "Cheating and plagiarism will not be tolerated in any Metropolitan College course.
 They will result in no credit for the assignment or examination and may lead to disciplinary actions.
 Please take the time to review the Student Academic Conduct Code: